AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <em>"Is enum type X inherited from enum type Y?"</em><br>
   This is answered at compile-time and for example allows a custom method to accept elements of an arbitrary enum types as an argument, as long as they are of a certain <em>"base type"</em>.
-- In the presence of module \alib_strings in the \alibdist, enum elements can be easily serialized (to log files, configuration files, etc).
+- In the presence of module \alib_strings in the \alibbuild, enum elements can be easily serialized (to log files, configuration files, etc).
-- In the presence of module \alib_basecamp in the \alibdist_nl, data record definitions can be easily
+- In the presence of module \alib_camp in the \alibbuild_nl, data record definitions can be easily
-  <em>"externalized"</em>, for example with the aim of translating a software to different locales
+  <em>"externalized"</em>, for example, with the aim of translating software to different locales
-  or for providing the ability to change default values of a software without recompilation and roll-out.
+  or for providing the ability to change default values of software without recompilation and roll-out.

 While technically the implementation of <b>ALib Enum Records</b> is very simple and their use